Transposition of the great vessels

 A procedure using a long, thin flexible tube (balloon atrial septostomy) may be needed to create a large hole in the atrial septum to allow blood to mix.

 A surgery called an arterial switch procedure is used to permanently correct the problem within the baby's first week of life.
 This surgery switches the great arteries back to the normal position and keeps the coronary arteries attached to the aorta.
+Prior to the development of this surgery, a surgery called an atrial switch (or Mustard procedure or Senning procedure) was used.
+There are still many people alive who had this surgery.

 The child's symptoms will improve after surgery to correct the defect.
 Most infants who undergo arterial switch do not have symptoms after surgery and live normal lives.
 If corrective surgery is not performed, the life expectancy is only months.